Abbott Northwestern Hospital campus revitalization

 WHEN:

 The ramp is complete and open for all modes of transportation.
-A rooftop community solar garden will be installed in the fall of 2023.
+A rooftop community solar garden will be installed by the end of 2024.

 SUSTAINABILITY:

-• Cooperative Energy Futures will build a community solar garden on the ramp roof during the fall of 2023.
+• Cooperative Energy Futures will build a community solar garden on the ramp roof by the end of 2024.
 Community solar gardens enable area residents to subscribe to solar power and get a credit on their Xcel Energy bill.
 This community solar garden will generate approximately one megawatt of electricity.
 That’s enough energy to power 150-180 homes in the neighborhood.

 • With the help of a Mississippi Watershed Management Organization grant, we installed native, pollinator-friendly plants along the ramp’s expansive slope near the Midtown Greenway.
 The pollinator habitat includes plants selected for their bloom time, as well as their ability to thrive and prevent erosion.
 A host of vibrant pollinator plants—purple coneflower, Muskingum dogwood, rough blazing star, to name a few—now greets hospital patients and local residents.
 These plants: